 The rules about unpaid leave can be quite confusing, and if you own a small business in Florida, you must understand and adhere to those rules or you’ll inevitably find yourself in legal trouble.
-An experienced Daytona Beach small business lawyer can help you understand paid leave, wage-and-hour laws, and the other regulations that apply when employees work for you.
+An experienced Daytona Beach business formation lawyer can help you understand paid leave, wage-and-hour laws, and the other regulations that apply when employees work for you.
 If you thought unpaid leave was complicated, prepare yourself.
 Paid family leave may be on the way.
 In fact, the candidates running for president are already debating the topic.

 Sure, we already have the Family and Medical Leave Act (FMLA), but it only requires unpaid leave, it only applies to businesses with fifty or more employees, and it only applies to employees who have worked for twelve months and 1,250 hours in the twelve months preceding the unpaid leave.
 But the concept of paid leave is making headway and gaining support.
 President Obama signed an executive order in September requiring federal contractors to allow employees to accrue paid sick leave for specific situations.